This pretax benefits startup is giving hourly workers a raise

 In 2017, about 1.8 million hourly workers earned exactly or less than the federal minimum wage of $7.25 per hour.
 Two-thirds of those workers were employed in food preparation and serving jobs.
 In 2016, the annual employee turnover rate in the restaurants and accommodations sector was 73%.
 Constantly replacing workers costs money, so employers in the hospitality sector are interested in anything that might help them to hire or retain people.
 That made hospitality an ideal first market for Alice.

-“If you are a barista at Brooklyn Roasting Company and you take a MetroCard to get there, you’re going to get about a 40¢ an hour raise,” says Karvani.
+“If you are a barista at Brooklyn Roasting Company and you take a MetroCard to get there, you’re going to get about a 25¢ an hour raise,” says Karnani.
 “If you drop your child off at daycare on the way there, it goes up to $1.50 an hour.
 It takes an act of Congress to get $1.50 more per hour for people.”

 To offer pretax spending benefits, employers must navigate an administrative obstacle course of HSAs (Healthcare Spending Account), HRAs (Health Reimbursement Arrangements), CRAs (Commuter Reimbursement Account), and FSAs (Flexible Spending Accounts).
 Alice hides all those accounts under the hood, hooks into the payroll system of an employer, automatically tracks the pretax spending of each employee, and deducts that spending from payroll.

 Even when employers invest in providing pretax spending benefits, employees often don’t use them.
-“Most of the industry has enrollment rates at like 5% to 10%,” says Karvani.
+“Most of the industry has enrollment rates at like 5% to 10%,” says Karnani.
 “Fifteen percent is a good day for those people.”
 This is because there are hurdles for employees, too.
 Employers often issue a separate card that employees must remember to use when buying their glasses or their mass transit card.
 Hourly workers living paycheck to paycheck must pre-select how much money to set aside for glasses or childcare or commuter costs in the following year.
-“You are asking an hourly employee, ‘Hey, would you rather get your paycheck today, or set aside $400 for the year to cover things that you might not buy?'” says Karvani.
+“You are asking an hourly employee, ‘Hey, would you rather get your paycheck today, or set aside $400 for the year to cover things that you might not buy?'” says Karnani.

 Alice hooks up to an employee’s existing debit, credit, and prepaid cards–no additional cards are necessary–and examines their spending history to select the benefits for which they may be eligible and how much they could claim.
 The service then uses text messages to ask workers a few questions about how they get to work or whether they have kids in childcare, automatically tracks spending on each relevant benefit, texts employees to confirm their eligible transactions, and deducts them from payroll.
 Along with offering a stand-alone version, the startup also partners with Square to offer free automated pretax benefits in that company’s payroll product for small businesses.

-“What Alice has done is take all of these products that are inherently difficult to use, and stuff them under the hood,” says Karvani.
+“What Alice has done is take all of these products that are inherently difficult to use, and stuff them under the hood,” says Karnani.
 “Our brand promise is no forms, no math, no acronyms.”

 The origin of Alice

-In 2014, Karvani was a fellow at Brooklyn’s Blue Ridge Labs @ Robin Hood, which builds technology products for low-income Americans.
+In 2014, Karnani was a fellow at Brooklyn’s Blue Ridge Labs @ Robin Hood, which builds technology products for low-income Americans.
 He was already the founder of a financial services startup and was interested in how technology could increase financial inclusion.
-Karvani and his Alice cofounder Paul Barnes-Hoggett noticed a common thread among the low-income New Yorkers they interviewed during the fellowship.
+Karnani and his Alice cofounder Paul Barnes-Hoggett noticed a common thread among the low-income New Yorkers they interviewed during the fellowship.

-“Everybody was using a seven-day MetroCard,” says Karvani.
+“Everybody was using a seven-day MetroCard,” says Karnani.
 “If you pay for the weekly transit pass, you pay 15% more in New York than if you buy the monthly.
 In Chicago, it’s like 20%, and Philadelphia, depending on which line you ride, it’s potentially 50% more expensive.”

 People with low incomes often pay more for products and services than those who can afford to invest more up front or have a better credit score.
 A minute of call time or a megabyte of data costs less with a monthly phone subscription than with a prepaid phone.
 A yearly or monthly travel pass costs less per journey than a weekly one.

-Karvani and Barnes-Hoggett started lending people 30-day MetroCards as a first step toward building a microloan infrastructure for hourly workers in New York.
+Karnani and Barnes-Hoggett started lending people 30-day MetroCards as a first step toward building a microloan infrastructure for hourly workers in New York.
 Monthly cards were mailed to users who paid weekly and would hook their credit, debit, or prepaid cards up to a software system that tracked their payments.

-“We ended up having a 97% repayment rate, which is higher than Capital One,” says Karvani.
+“We ended up having a 97% repayment rate, which is higher than Capital One,” says Karnani.
 “And we learned how to have a conversation over messaging about things like loan payments with hourly workers who are not especially financially sophisticated.”

 In the meantime, New York City passed a law requiring companies with more than 20 employees to offer pretax commuter benefits.
-“Out of nowhere, a bunch of employers called us up,” said Karvani.
+“Out of nowhere, a bunch of employers called us up,” said Karnani.
 “They said, ‘We heard a bunch of our workers are borrowing their MetroCards from you guys.
 Can you turn that into some kind of commuter benefit thing that would make us compliant?'”
-Karvani stopped lending MetroCards and started building software for pretax spending benefits.
+Karnani stopped lending MetroCards and started building software for pretax spending benefits.
 One of his first customers was the Brooklyn Roasting Company.

 Tiia Hyrske manages the accountancy team at Brooklyn Roasting Company, which roasts coffee locally for its eight stores in Brooklyn (plus one in Manhattan) and many wholesale customers.
 The company employs around 70 hourly workers, most of whom are baristas.